pratikparvati/Functors-in-Cpp/readme.md

 You cannot pass a functor as a function pointer into a function that takes a function pointer, even if the functor has the same arguments and return value as the function pointer.
 Similarly, if a function expects a functor, you cannot pass in a function pointer.

 You must use templates if you want to allow either a function pointer or a functor to be passed into the same function.
-The templated function will determine the appropriate type for the functor or function pointer, and because both functors and function pointers are used in the same way—they (both look like function calls).
+The templated function will determine the appropriate type for the functor or function pointer, and because both functors and function pointers are used in the same way, they both look like function calls.

 Below is example code to print the elements of vector using a template function that accepts both function pointer as well as function object as an argument.